Quantitative research approaches

 Comparative studies are used to compare two situations where we don’t have any way to control the environment.
 Comparing and contrasting elements of situations can help us to understand the factors that might lead to certain outcomes.
 For example, you might compare whether parents of teenage sons or daughters are more likely to get a divorce.

-Take a look at the select bibliography for more detailed information about each approach to research.
+Take a look at the reading list for more detailed information about each approach to research.

 Many of these methods are also described by Walliman (2011).